-One of the first things I ask a potential client is "What are your ONLYs?"
-After they stammer for a second, I explain: "What makes you unique to everyone else like you who is doing the same exact thing as you?
+One of the first things I ask a potential client is "What are your onlys?"
+After they stammer for a second, I explain: "What makes you unique to everyone else?
+What do you offer that no one else offers?
 Answer that question, and our PR campaign begins."
 Some people know the answer immediately.
 Others do not.
 Part of a publicist's job is to find those "ONLYs."

 In the theme park world, their ticket sales are based on having the fastest, the tallest, or the longest ride.
 Notice the -est. Your "only" might be an 'est.